google/ksp/docs/ksp2.md

 * Some type of annotation values are not supported (e.g. nested annotations)

-Please check the KSP [2.0](https://github.com/google/ksp/issues?q=is%3Aopen+is%3Aissue+milestone%3A2.0) and [2.1](https://github.com/google/ksp/issues?q=is%3Aopen+is%3Aissue+milestone%3A2.1) milestones on github for the complete lists of known issues.
+Please check the KSP [2.0](https://github.com/google/ksp/issues?q=is%3Aopen+is%3Aissue+milestone%3A2.0) and [2.1](https://github.com/google/ksp/issues?q=is%3Aopen+is%3Aissue+milestone%3A2.1) milestones on GitHub for the complete lists of known issues.

 ## Feedback